techidock/open-source/channel_area/README.md

 Below this menu, the **Channel Properties** panel lists the maximum width and height as well as the overall channel area.

 The grid origin is the bottom left corner.
 Tick marks along the axes show the distance from the origin using a fixed spacing of **0.5&nbsp;metre** (50&nbsp;cm or 500&nbsp;mm).
 The current spacing is listed in the **Display Properties** panel along with the cursor coordinates.
 When editing a point you can drag it with the left mouse button and the marker follows the cursor until the button is released.
 When you hover over a marker or drag a point, the cursor becomes a blue crosshair to indicate the point is editable.
+A small margin on the left and bottom edges keeps the axes slightly inside the canvas so points near the origin are easier to manipulate.
 The **Tools** menu includes an **Enable Measurements** option.
 Click once on the canvas to start an arrow, move the mouse to see the length, then click again to fix it in place.
 Arrowheads are drawn at both ends and can be dragged to adjust the measurement.
 When an arrowhead is selected it turns black and follows the cursor until released.
 Use **Clear** to remove the arrow.
 Distances show three decimals in metres, one in centimetres and none in millimetres.

 You can also set the real-world size represented by the canvas.
 The **Setup** dialog provides *Draw Width* and *Draw Height* fields which default to 4000&nbsp;mm by 4000&nbsp;mm along with a units selector.
 These values define how many millimetres span the canvas and all width, height and area readouts scale accordingly.
 A **Shape Scale** option lets you enlarge or shrink the polygon about the bottom left.
 Changing the draw size no longer alters the channel itself—only the scale used for measurements and labels.
 The grid spacing remains fixed at 500&nbsp;mm (0.5&nbsp;m) regardless of the units so switching display units does not resize the grid.
 The current spacing appears in the **Display Properties** panel.